Helvella crispa

-Helvella crispa, also known as the white saddle, elfin saddle or common helvel, is an ascomycete fungus of the family Helvellaceae.
+Helvella crispa, also known as the fluted white elfin saddle, white saddle, elfin saddle or common helvel, is an ascomycete fungus of the family Helvellaceae.
 The mushroom is readily identified by its irregularly shaped whitish cap, fluted stem, and fuzzy undersurfaces.
-It is found in eastern North America and in Europe, near deciduous trees in summer and autumn.
+It is found in eastern and western North America and in Europe, near deciduous trees in summer and autumn.

 Etymology

 The fungus was originally described as Phallus crispus by the naturalist Giovanni Antonio Scopoli in 1772.
 Its specific epithet is Latin adjective crispa 'wrinkled' or 'curly'.
 The generic name was originally a type of Italian herb but became associated with morels.